-Lavender – The Territorial Seed Company seed catalog said that lavender used to be associated with “peace and tranquility”, which we find very appropriate as Land Grant Goods includes it in their tea blends and we dry it to hang in our office for a light, calming fragrance.
+Lavender – The Territorial Seed Company seed catalog said that lavender used to be associated with “peace and tranquility”, which we find very appropriate!
+We dry it to hang in our office for a light, calming fragrance.
 The winter leaves our lavender plants dormant, so this is not available in cold months.

-Lemongrass – A subtle citrus flavor is taken advantage of by Land Grant Goods (LGG) to use for their tea, and we sometimes sell to the campus cafeterias as a soup additive.
+Lemongrass – A subtle citrus flavor is taken advantage of by the campus cafeterias as a soup additive.
 The summer is prime growing time for this sassy Michigan annual, and it’s not uncommon to leave with tiny cuts on your hands after harvesting.
 Please inquire if you wish to buy lemongrass as it’s a very small buying window.

 Lettuce mixes – One of our staple products, we grow this continually through the winter and summer.
 Other leafy greens (ex: kale, tatsoi, sorrel etc.) are mixed with a base of red and green varieties to give it some character.
 The varieties differ through the years, but some interesting ones are used like ‘Wild Garden’ or ‘Red Oakleaf’.